 In California’s Silicon Valley, the center of America’s high-tech economy, one-quarter of all technology businesses are run by immigrants from China and India.*

 The United States of America is world-renowned for its entrepreneurial business spirit, and this spirit is fueled in large part by immigrants and people of immigrant culture.
 In every economic census since 1880, immigrants are more likely to be self-employed than the native-born population.
 While some of these immigrant entrepreneurs were highly educated, many were not.
-It starts from the bottom up, and empowering young leaders and professionals to contribute and create rather than just consume.
-The only characteristic today’s immigrants and immigrants from a century ago that they share is the courage to leave their home countries and the drive and determination to start a new life in the United States.
+It starts from the bottom up and empowering young leaders and professionals to contribute and create rather than just consume.
+The only characteristic of today’s immigrants and immigrants from a century ago that they share is the courage to leave their home countries and the drive and determination to start a new life in the United States.
 This is the American story and our community.